-LFCS has achieved Hague Accreditation from the Council on Accreditation through October 17, 2017, for Services for Incoming Cases and Services for Outgoing Cases pursuant to the Intercountry Adoption Act of 2000.
+LFCS has achieved Hague Accreditation from the Council on Accreditation through October 17, 2021, for Services for Incoming Cases pursuant to the Intercountry Adoption Act of 2000.

 Countries may have different guidelines about who can adopt, and the children available for adoption all have different backgrounds, living situations and health factors hopeful parents must consider.